 netsh interface ip delete arpcache

-- Run your command prompt as an administrator (see the previous fix for the step-by-step instructions)
+- Run Command Prompt as an administrator (see the previous fix for the step-by-step instructions).

-- Close your command prompt and reboot your PC
+- Close Command Prompt and reboot your PC.

 The problem is, malicious software might have sneaked past your defenses and is wreaking havoc on your computer – VPN problems included.